micado-scale/ansible-micado/README.md

 ```
 Edit credentials.yml to add all cloud-related information for worker instantiation.

+Specify the provisioning method for the x509 keypair used for TLS encryption of the management interface.
+ - The 'self-signed' option generates a new keypair with the specified hostname as subject (or 'micado-master' if omitted).
+ - The 'user-supplied' option lets the user add the keypair as plain multiline strings (in unencrypted format) in the ansible_user_data.yml file under the 'cert' and 'key' subkeys respectively.

 ### Step 3: Launch an empty cloud VM instance on which core MiCADO services will be installed

 Use any of aws, ec2, nova command-line tools or web interface of the target cloud.
 Make sure you can ssh to it (without password) and your user is a sudoer.
 Store its IP address which will be referred as `IP` in the following steps.